Half of US adults exposed to harmful lead levels as kids

 Bruce Lanphear, a health sciences professor at Simon Fraser University in Vancouver who has researched lead exposure and IQ, said his 2005 study found the initial exposure to lead was the most harmful when it comes to loss of cognitive ability as measured by IQ.

-“And we can’t stop long enough to ask ourselves should we be regulating chemicals differently,” he said.
+“And we can’t stop long enough to ask ourselves should we be regulating chemicals differently,” he added.

 Follow Drew Costley on Twitter: @drewcostley.